-Travel Scotland On A Budget: 19 Tips For Saving Money
+Travel Scotland On A Budget: 19 Money Saving tips

-With half our family having been born in Scotland and all of us having lived there for over a decade, we have come up with a few money saving tips in Scotland.
+With half our family having been born in Scotland, and all of us having lived there for over a decade, we have come up with a few money saving tips.

-Our number one tip is not to try go to every ‘must-see’ tourist attraction!
-This will probably blow your budget and you can still experience the best of Scotland with a bit of planning.
+Our number one tip is not to try go to every ‘must-see’ tourist attraction, this will probably blow your budget!
+You can still experience the best Scotland has to offer (some of it for free!) with a bit of planning.

 Travel Scotland On A Family Budget